top of page

 • Visas costs for US passport holders are NIL for stays under 90 days

-• Travel Insurance approximately USD150 per person for US citizens - dependent however on one’s age
+• Travel Insurance approximately USD200 per person for US citizens - dependent however on one’s age, travel duration and cost of safari

-• Travel Insurance approximately GBP115 per person for British citizens - dependent however on one’s age
+• Travel Insurance approximately GBP150 per person for British citizens - dependent however on one’s age, travel duration and cost of safari

-• Airport transfers to safari destination vary according to distance and the number of guests, with an average cost of GBP150 for a three-hour road transfer in a 4-seater vehicle.
+• Airport transfers to safari destinations vary according to distance and the number of guests, with an average cost of GBP160 for a three-hour road transfer in a 4-seater vehicle.

 • Mandatory Conservation Levy at a Big Five Game Reserve would cost an average of GBP8 per day per person